Guilded-Tools/GuildedSessionLogger/README.md

 ```

 # Making a request with a cookie
 So you want to make a selfbot of a sort?
+You should be using `guilded.py==1.0.0`'s system; it's more efficient!

+But without an email/password, this'll have to do...

 ### Headers
 These headers stay the same for most requests.
 You can always check the headers in the Network tab of Dev Tools if needed!